BY DAVID BOLGER & CHRISTOPHER ASH

 INTERVIEWEE LIAISON Léa Weber

-At the RHA | 2017
+AT THE RHA | 2017

 The Body Language project was an exploration and interrogation of non-verbal communication in the digital, aural and physical realms.
 It was a process.
 With choreography, video/photography by artist Christopher Ash, music by Composer Michael Fleming, and dance artists Justine Cooper, Jonathan Mitchell, Ivonne Kalter, Emma O’Kane and Jack Webb, it was a process of detection and consisted of three unique cycles made up of DAILY, WEEKLY, and RESIDUAL: